mmortaji/CE-CourseSite-Generator/README.md

 <br>
 To create a website for your course do the followings:
 <br>
-    Create a directory for your course on the server.
+    Create a directory for your course on the server.<br>
-    Run this command on linux shell:
+    Run this command on linux shell:<br>
-        chmod 777 your-course-directory
+        chmod 777 your-course-directory<br>
-    Download install.php and CoursePackage.tar.gz and copy them to your-course-directory.
+    Download install.php and CoursePackage.tar.gz and copy them to your-course-directory.<br>
-    In your web browser go to http://course-website/install.php Setup will install the package and will set configurations.
+    In your web browser go to http://course-website/install.php<br>
+    Setup will install the package and will set configurations.<br>
-    After the installation completed run this command on linux shell: chmod 755 your-course-directory
+    After the installation completed run this command on linux shell:<br>
+       chmod 755 your-course-directory<br>